Islam and Sikhism: Guru and Messengers

-Sikhism reveres Guru Nanak as the founder of the religion who taught of the One Divine Creator, Lord on Earth, which is manifest in the ten forms of the ten Gurus of Sikhs.
-Sikhism accepts that there were divine messengers—including Moses, Jesus, and Mohammed—in other religions.
+Sikhism reveres Guru Nanak as the first Sikh Guru of the faith who taught of the one divine creator, WaheGuru.
+The Guru Gaddi, the symbolic seat of the Guru, has been filled by the ten Sikh Gurus, who have guided the Sikh people (Panth), and is now occupied by the Sikh holy text, Guru Granth Sahib.
+Sikhism accepts that there were other messengers—including Moses, Jesus, and Mohammed—in other religions.

 Islam believes that there were many messengers of God, with the last messenger being Prophet Mohammed, who received the Quran as the last revelation of God.
 This conflicts with Sikhism whose first guru came around 800 years after the Prophet Mohammed.

-Duties/articles of faith

-The three duties of Sikhs are Naam japna (meditating on Waheguru's name), kirat karni (earn honest living), and vand chakna (sharing one's earning with others).
-Baptized Sikhs, the Amritdhari, belong to the Khalsa Panth and wear the 5 articles of faith, known as the Five Ks: